PeppeL-G/course-material/src/lectures/git-branches/README.md

 The web developer created a new branch and started to implement the first functionality (emailing feedback) in it.
 When she was half done with this (had created 5 commits on the new branch), the owner of the website contacted her and told her that he needed to have the comment and login functionality ASAP, so she needed to stop working on the first functionality, and instead start to implement the second functionality.
 To do that, she simply:

-1. Switched back to the master branch (with no traces of her half finished first functionality).
+1. Switched back to the `master` branch (with no traces of her half finished first functionality).
 2. Created a new branch.
 3. Implemented the comment and login functionality (12 commits) in the new branch.
-4. Merged the new branch with the master branch.
+4. Merged the new branch with the `master` branch.

-Then she reported back to the website owner that the comment and login functionality now was implemented in the master branch.
+Then she reported back to the website owner that the comment and login functionality now was implemented in the `master` branch.
 Then she checked out the first branch she created and continued with the implementation of the first functionality.
 :::

 ## Viewing branches
 If you forget which branch you are currently working on, you can use the command `git branch`.
-Then Git will show you which branches that exist in the repository and which one of these you are currently working on (which branch HEAD points to).
+Then Git will show you which branches that exist in the repository and which one of them you are currently working on (which branch `HEAD` points to).

 ## Merging branches
 So, let's take a closer look at how we can merge the commits in one branch into another branch.
 This can be really easy, or a bit complicated, depending on which commits the branches contain.